 Ms. Anna Witt

-Welcome to 3rd grade Grade!!!
+Welcome to 3rd grade!!!
 My name is Anna Witt.
-I have been teaching in St. Paul Public Schools for 15 years.
+I have taught in St. Paul Public Schools for 17 years.
 I started teaching at Wellstone Elementary when it was downtown St. Paul, my classroom was on the 7th floor!
-I have been teaching at Horace Mann for 12 years.
+I have been teaching at Horace Mann for 13 years.
 I taught Reading in 5th and 6th grade when it was departmentalized.
 I was a 5th grade Homeroom teacher and I also taught Social Studies as a prep for 2 years.
 For the past 7 years, I taught 2nd grade until moving to 3rd grade two years ago.
-I am so excited to start a new journey with 3rd and 4th graders.
+I am so excited about starting a new journey with your child!

 I was born and raised in south Minneapolis, and I have two younger brothers.
 I went to the University of Minnesota for both my undergraduate and Master's degrees.
 I also hold a K-12 Reading License.
 I live in Edina with my husband, my daughter Addie, who is 9½ and going into 4th grade.
 Ben, who is 7, is beginning 2nd grade this year!
 We added another "baby" to the family this past spring!
 Milo, our new dog, has been so much fun and we have enjoyed playing with him all summer, though we are happy to be out of the puppy stage.I’m sure you will hear a lot of stories about both of them, they are characters!
 They love to come and visit the classroom and meet my "other kids".
 I love to be outside and I especially love running.
 You will probably see me leaving after school to run to the river :o) My favorite color is black, which the kids always find hilarious.
 One of my favorite things in the world, after my children-of course, is cherry Bubbly water :o)